FTC filed Microsoft-Activision suit to head off EU settlement

 The FTC declined to comment.
 The European Union’s antitrust watchdog declined to comment, saying its investigation of the deal is continuing.
 Microsoft pointed to comments President Brad Smith made when the FTC filed its case: “Even with confidence in our case, we remain committed to creative solutions with regulators that will protect competition, consumers and workers in the tech sector.”

-Microsoft’s Activision takeover requires approval from 16 jurisdictions, with the FTC, the UK’s Competition and Markets Authority and the European Commission representing the biggest hurdles.
+Microsoft’s Activision takeover requires approval from 16 jurisdictions, with the FTC, the U.K.’s Competition and Markets Authority and the European Commission representing the biggest hurdles.
 The three international agencies have been in close contact on the deal since it was announced in January 2022.

 The European Commission is conducting an in-depth inquiry and has a deadline to make a decision by April 11.
 The commission is expected to issue a so-called statement of objections in the near future, setting out potential reasons for blocking the deal if no remedies are forthcoming.
 Such filings are routine in big deals and don’t necessarily indicate a transaction is headed for a veto.

-The UK regulator is also reviewing the transaction and plans to issue a preliminary decision later this month or early February, with a final decision April 26.
+The U.K. regulator is also reviewing the transaction and plans to issue a preliminary decision this month or early February, with a final decision April 26.

 Microsoft intends to propose a global remedy package to EU competition officials that would guarantee Sony’s PlayStation would continue to have access to the popular Call of Duty game for the next 10 years.
 Sony has so far rebuffed Microsoft’s offers.
 The Xbox maker has also entered into a deal to bring the game to Nintendo and allow it to be sold by Valve’s PC gaming platform Steam.
-If EU officials accepted that remedy, which would apply globally, it could potentially undermine cases brought in the U.S. or UK.
+If EU officials accepted that remedy, which would apply globally, it could potentially undermine cases brought in the U.S. or U.K.

 The EU has diverged from its fellow agencies before.
 In February, the commission accepted a settlement and approved a merger between Finland’s two shipping equipment giants.
-A month later, the UK and U.S. simultaneously said they would block the deal and the companies abandoned the merger.
+A month later, the U.K. and U.S. simultaneously said they would block the deal and the companies abandoned the merger.